moeenmeigooni/peptide-conductance/README.md

 # peptide-conductance
-Python scripts for MD simulations and conformational analysis of peptides in STM break junction corresponding to:
+Python scripts for MD simulations and conformational analysis of peptides in STM break junction corresponding to the following paper:

-"The role of secondary structure on charge transport in peptides using single-molecule techniques"
+**The role of secondary structure on charge transport in peptides using single-molecule techniques.** In preparation.